LouisMazel/maz-ui/packages/docs/docs/components/maz-dialog.md

 ---
 title: MazDialog
-description: MazDialog is a stand-alone dialog component to show important informations to the user or propose specific action.
+description: MazDialog is a standalone dialog component to show important informations to the user or propose specific action.
 Many options available.
 You can hide the header or the footer, full-size layout, differents states etc.
 ---

 # MazDialog